Mesa/oxid/README.md

 ===========

 This is an unofficial Docker image for OXID eShop Community Edition.
-This images is based on Ubuntu 16.04, Apache2, PHP 5.6 and the current OXID CE version 4.10.4
+This images is based on Ubuntu 16.04, Apache2, PHP 5.6 and the current OXID CE version 4.10.5

+## Changelog

+##### 10.08.17
+* Updated to OXID 4.10.5
+* Updated PHP to 5.6.31
+* Flow Theme is now default

 #### Requirements ####
 You need [docker-compose](https://docs.docker.com/compose/) to create your container and use